SnowyMouse/invader/README.md

 ### Can invader-build create .yelo maps?
-Officially, invader-build only creates maps for officially-released versions of the PC game.
-The .yelo file format is specific to Open Sauce, a mod of Halo Custom Edition.
+Officially, invader-build only creates maps for officially-released versions of the game.
+The .yelo file format is specific to Open Sauce, a *mod* of Halo Custom Edition.
 Therefore, the Invader project does not support it.
 However, this does not mean that you can't make a fork of Invader that supports it, and there are people who have said they were willing to do this.

 ### Can invader-build create Xbox maps?
+Xbox support is **planned** but not yet implemented.

-Officially, invader-build only creates maps for officially-released versions of the PC game.
-While Xbox maps are very similar in format to PC maps, there exists enough differences to make supporting the Xbox version non-trivial.
-Kavawuvi also does not have a modded Xbox or a retail copy of the Xbox version of the game, so there is no means to debug or test.
+Previously, we decided to not do Xbox map compilation because there are enough differences to make supporting the Xbox version non-trivial.
+Kavawuvi also does not have a modded Xbox or retail copy to the Xbox version of the game, so there is no means to debug or test yet.

+However, we have changed our stance as the Xbox version is an accurate baseline for reverse engineering Halo's graphics and sound engine, and being able to build maps for it would be extremely helpful for progress on this front.

 ### The HEK says my bitmap tag is "too large" when opening.
 The HEK has a 16 MiB limitation for bitmap tags.
 Invader does not have this